-For most employees the workweek begins at 12:01 a.m. on Saturday and runs until the following Friday night at midnight.
+For most employees the workweek begins at 12:00 a.m. on Saturday and runs until the following Friday night at 11:59 pm.
 Supervisors may establish a different workweek based on the needs of the department, subject to the approval of the city administrator.